retupmoca/P6-Net-DNS/README.md

 The object returned will stringify to something useful, and will also provide attributes to access each piece of information that was returned.

+Note that all of these classes also have a `@.owner-name` attribute.
+Normally this is the same as the domain name you did the lookup on.

  -  `A`

     Returns a class with attribute `@.octets`, which will have 4 elements.